 Curriculum is based on the NFPA standards and includes additional components specifically oriented to gaining employment in fire service.

-Students train at Lambton College's Fire & Public Safety Centre of Excellence - the largest live fueled training centre in Canada.
-The Centre boasts a working fire hall, current apparatus and equipment, live fire burn tower, search & rescue facilities, industrial and hazardous materials props to develop and maintain skills in fire suppression, fire protection and hazardous materials response.
+Students train at Lambton College's Fire & Public Safety Centre of Excellence - the largest live-fueled training centre in Canada.
+The Centre boasts a working fire hall, current apparatus and equipment, live fire burn tower, search and rescue facilities, industrial and hazardous materials props to develop and maintain skills in fire suppression, fire protection and hazardous materials response.

 Graduates of the Pre-Service Firefighter Education & Training program are eligible to write the OFM Provincial Firefighter Test to obtain their NFPA 1001 Level I and II; NFPA 472 core operations and NFPA 1006 core rescue.

-The Fire & Public Safety Centre of Excellence is located nine kilometers from the main campus; students are responsible for arranging transportation to the centre and are encouraged to car pool.
+The Fire & Public Safety Centre of Excellence is located 9 km from the main campus.
+Students are responsible for arranging transportation to the centre and are encouraged to car pool.

 Students entering this program are entering a Mobile Learning program.
 See device requirements.